RaphaelKrebs-OperaioGmbH/StellarIO/README.md

 - **Transitorialdrive**: In same system min flight time: 2.5 hours, next neighbor system: 5 hours

 - Duration of a flight increases if the targeted planet is further away (based on coordinates).

+# MVP Functionality
+- A user called `testuser` with password `test` is preseeded in the database.
+- This user has 3 planets and an HQ level 1 on each planet.
+- The MVP features the existing model, with necessary alterations for Authentication (e.g., additional properties for the User Class).
+- A user can register with Email, Username, and Password.
+  - If registration fails, an appropriate error message is displayed.
+  - If registration is successful, a success message is displayed.
+- A registered user can log in with Email and Password.
+  - If authentication fails, an appropriate error message is displayed.
+  - If authentication is successful, a message "Loading HQ..." is displayed for 3 seconds.
+  - After "Loading HQ", the user is presented with an overview of their planets and resources.
+- The resource generation has to work properly.